 Implementing comprehensive programs to assist veterans in returning to civilian life as productive citizens.

-Being stuck in survival mode can make it challenging to be productive or maintain focus on important goals, objectives, and outcomes.
-Despite this challenge, it's crucial to fight through these obstacles and carve out time and attention for the mission at hand.
+Being stuck in survival mode can make it challenging to focus on important goals.
+At NACV, our veterans support services help individuals overcome these obstacles, providing the guidance needed to focus on the mission at hand.
 This determination is at the core of NACV's resolve.

-The National Association of Concerned Veterans aims to transform veterans' and their families' distinct experiences, concerns, and aspirations into a unified vision of freedom.
+The National Association of Concerned Veterans transforms veterans' and their families' experiences into a unified vision of freedom, offering comprehensive support services to meet their needs.

 The Great Expectations model is a comprehensive readjustment transition and re-entry program designed for veterans, military personnel, and their families.